fvaleye/metadata-guardian/python/docs/source/usage.rst

 >>> report = column_scanner.scan_local(source)
 >>> report.to_console()

-Scan column names of an external Source, one result:
+Scan the column names of a external source on a table:

 >>> from metadata_guardian import DataRules, ColumnScanner, AvailableCategory
 >>> from metadata_guardian.source.external.snowflake_source import SnowflakeSource